Feature Articles: Eating Well

 Refreshing ideas for quenching summer thirst

-Linda Rellergert, Nutrition Specialist in St. Charles County, University of Missouri Extension
+Linda Rellergert, Nutrition Specialist, St. Charles County, University of Missouri Extension

 Soaring summer temperatures and high humidity means your body will need more fluids to keep it working properly, to maintain a healthy temperature, and to avoid feeling fatigued.
 Here are some tips for staying hydrated:

 - Drink to prevent thirst.
 For instance, before starting exercise, drink one or two cups of water.

 - Thirst is not always the best measure for when your body needs water, especially for children and older adults because their thirst mechanism is not as sensitive.
 So, it’s a good idea to drink before you feel thirsty.

 - Make it a habit to carry along a water bottle, especially if activities take you to locations that lack a water fountain.